javierjulio/humble-bundle-key-exporter/README.md

 - Go to [your HumbleBundle Keys page](https://www.humblebundle.com/home/keys) and click the bookmark
 - Once parsing is complete, a file named `humble-bundle-keys.json` will be downloaded

-Note: the source code is in ES6 only.
+Note: the bookmarklet code is in ES6 only.
 This will work in Safari 10.1+, Chrome 55+, Firefox 52+ and Edge 15+.

 ## Development

 - Clone the repository
-- Run `npm install`
+- Run `npm install`, once finished will lint and build

 ### Todo List